 Friday March 22: Lecce

 After a talk in the hotel, a local guide takes us on a walking tour of Lecce, the crown jewel of the Mezzogiorno.
 There is a fine range of monuments to visit, including Roman ruins and the exuberant 16th and 17th-century baroque architecture spread throughout the town.
 There is clear evidence of the Roman heritage of Lecce but it is most notable for its vibrant ‘Southern Baroque’ architecture, an expressive and highly decorative incarnation of the genre replete with gargoyles, asparagus columns and cavorting gremlins.
-We have our welcome lunch at a local restaurant, then the later afternoon and evening is free to explore or relax.
-Overnight Lecce (B, L)
+The afternoon is free to explore or relax, then in the evening we have our welcome dinner at a local restaurant.
+Overnight Lecce (B, D)

 Saturday March 23: Otranto